-Component Description Voltage Status LEDs This set of LEDs are amber in color and should always be ON Ethernet 1 LED This LED is green in color and flashes when there is activity on Ethernet port 1 Ethernet 2 LED This LED is green in color and flashes when there is activity on Ethernet port 2 TDM 1 This LED is green in color and flashes when a valid TDM signal is detected on TDM input 1 and is solid when it is the primary TDM TDM 2 This LED is green in color and flashes when a valid TDM signal is detected on TDM input 2 and is solid when it is the primary TDM Bank Select Push Button Selects the bank of inputs that are being monitored by the LTC Present LEDs CH 1-24 LED This LED is green in color and indicates that inputs 1 to 24 are currently being monitored by the LTC Present LEDs CH 25-48 LED This LED is green in color and indicates that inputs 25 to 48 are currently being monitored by the LTC Present LEDs CH 49-72 LED This LED is green in color and indicates that inputs 49 to 72 are currently being monitored by the LTC Present LEDs CH 73-96 LED This LED is green in color and indicates that inputs 73 to 96 are currently being monitored by the LTC Present LEDs LTC Present LEDs This set of LEDs are green in color and indicate the presence of LTC on each respective input Run/Upgrade Jumper This jumper is used to place the module in upgrade mode when upgrading the firmware Reset Button This button resets the module
+Component Description Voltage Status LEDs This set of LEDs are amber in color and should always be ON Ethernet 1 LED This LED is green in color and flashes when there is activity on Ethernet port 1 Ethernet 2 LED This LED is green in color and flashes when there is activity on Ethernet port 2 TDM 1 This LED is green in color and flashes when a valid TDM signal is detected on TDM input 1 and is solid when it is the primary TDM TDM 2 This LED is green in color and flashes when a valid TDM signal is detected on TDM input 2 and is solid when it is the primary TDM Bank Select Push Button Selects the bank of inputs that are being monitored by the LTC Present LEDs CH 1-24 LED This LED is green in color and indicates that inputs 1 to 24 are currently being monitored by the LTC Present LEDs CH 25-48 LED This LED is green in color and indicates that inputs 25 to 48 a currently being monitored by the LTC Present LEDs CH 49-72 LEDThis LED is green in color and indicates that inputs 49 to 72 currently being monitored by the LTC Present LEDs CH 73-96 LED This LED is green in color and indicates that inputs 73 to 96 a currently being monitored by the LTC Present LEDs LTC Present LEDs This set of LEDs are green in color and indicate the presence LTC on each respective input Reference 1 LED This LED is amber in color and indicates the presence of a valid reference on input 1.
+It will flash rapidly if reference is present and slowly if it is the primary reference Reference 2 LED This LED is amber in color and indicates the presence of a valid reference on input 2.
+It will flash rapidly if reference is present and slowly if it is the primary reference Run/Upgrade Jumper This jumper is used to place the module in upgrade mode when upgrading the firmware Reset Button This button resets the module